snap-stanford/snap/examples/agmgen/ReadMe.txt

 The Affiliation Graph Model is described in J. Yang and J. Leskovec, Real Communities in Real Networks: Structure and a Model.

-Depending on the platform (Windows or Linux) you need to edit the Makefile.
-Use 'make opt' to compile the optimized (fast) version of the code.

 /////////////////////////////////////////////////////////////////////////////
 Parameters:
    -i:Group affiliation data (one group per line).